 Whether you call it a culture of innovation or experimentation, the premise is the same.

-It’s an organisation-wide way of thinking and working in which everyone agrees: everything should be questioned, tested, and optimised.
+It’s an organization-wide way of thinking and working in which everyone agrees: everything should be questioned, tested, and optimized.

 The challenge of scaling experimentation

 A successful culture of experimentation requires enthusiastic and purposeful buy-in from everyone.
 Naturally, this is easier to cultivate in smaller organizations where communication and cross-team collaboration is more seamless and folks are less siloed in their individual roles.

 Leaders tend to be more receptive to challenges to the status quo and celebrate creative solutions — critical components of an innovation-focused culture — and team members often feel greater permission to take ownership of new, experimental projects and ideas along with their standard tasks.

 With growth can come increased structural roadblocks that make experimentation feel both less approachable and like less of a necessity, from organizational infrastructure and bureaucracy to more rigid silos and reduced prioritization of future-focused change.